 Please consult the resources listed in the resource section for additional information on Linux 2.6.

 - RTAI — Real-Time Application Interface — is a hard expansion that is real-time the Linux kernel.
 The RTAI project is a Free Software project that was created by the Department of Aerospace Engineering of Politecnico di Milano (DIAPM).
 It has evolved into a community that is grouped coordinated by Professor Paulo Mantegazza of DIAPM.

 RTAI is a sub-kernel that runs under Linux.
 It provides difficult real-time response by running Linux as the job that is idle.
 Interrupts are intercepted by RTAI where they might be processed by an RTAI interrupt handler or passed up to Linux.
 RTAI runs only in kernel-space, and so, all tasks which can be RTAI need certainly to run in kernel-space.
 Versions of RTAI are available that is utilized utilizing the Linux 2.4 kernel and the Linux 2.6 kernel.

 Launch 3.1 of RTAI will depend on the Adeos nano-kernel — a migration far from the Real-Time Hardware Abstraction Layer (RTHAL) that is the centre of a patent infringement claim by FSMLabs.
-Future releases of RTAI should include fusion technology.
+Future releases of RTAI should include fusion of a technical content writer in India.
 RTAI/Fusion is the purpose of convergence of Adeos, LXRT, the Linux that is preemptable kernel low latency improvements.
 Version 0.6.2 of Fusion is actually released but was perhaps not tested as an element of the focus that is ongoing this paper, since it ended up being detailed to be experimental.

 All hard tasks that are real-time implemented in kernel-space as RTAI tasks for this option.